 The control logic circuit consists of flip-flops PRME, DTOX, IURM and associated gates.
-During the execution of an output data transfer command, signals FRYX and DA set DTOX.
-DTOX + high and DRYX + generate SMR1- low, which transfers the mask word from the I/O bus to the mask register.
-At the end of the transfer, DRYX + resets flip-flop DTOX.
-DA, in conjunction with FRYX +, indicates that the central processor is communicating with the PIM.
+During the execution of an output data transfer command, signals FRYX (1B8) and DA (1D5) set flip-flop DTOX (1B4).
+FF set signal DTOX + high and pulse signal DRYX + generate signal SMR1- low (1B3) which causes the mask word to be transferred from the I/O bus to the mask register (2Di).
+At the end of the transfer, signal DRYX + resets flip-flop DTOX.
+Signal DA (1D5) in conjunction with signal FRYX + indicates that the central processor is communicating with the PIM.

-External control commands for the PIM are indicated by EXCX + low.
-EB06 +, EB07 +, and EB08 + are combined with EXCX+ to actuate the five external control commands.
+External control commands for the PIM are indicated by signal EXCX + low (1B6).
+Signals EB06+, EB07+, and EB08+ (1C8) are combined with signal EXCX+ to actuate the five external control commands.

-Flip-flop PRME provides master enable/disable for the entire PIM.
-When PRME is reset, computer program interrupts cannot be requested by the PIM; however, the PIM continues to receive and store interrupts from external devices.
-When PRME+ is high, flip-flop IURM is set by INR1+ high, one IUCX-I clock period after an interrupt is clocked into the sync register.
-IURM+ and PRME+ high plus PRMX-I low generate IURX-I low, requesting an interrupt.
+Flip-flop PRME (1C4) provides master enable/disable for the entire PIM.
+When flip-flop PRME is reset, computer program interrupts cannot be requested by the PIM; however, the PIM continues to receive and store interrupts from external devices.
+When FF set signal PRME + is high, flip-flop IURM (1C3) is set by signal INR1 + high (2C2) one IUCX-I clock period after an interrupt is clocked into the sync register.
+FF set signals IURM + and PRME + high with signal PRMX-I low (1A8) generate signal IURX-I low (1A1), requesting an interrupt.

-When a computer program interrupt is requested by the PIM, the processor responds with signal IUAX-I low.
+When a computer program interrupt is requested by the PIM, the processor responds with signal IUAX-I low (1B8).
 This signal requests that PIM place the interrupt instruction address on the I/O bus.

-If the PIM has system priority, the address line drivers are enabled as long as IUAX-I is low.
-When IUAX-I goes low, IUCX-I is held low.
-Interrupt conditions are therefore held static during the time that IUAX-I is low.
+If the PIM has system priority, the address line drivers (1C1) are enabled as long as signal IUAX-I is low.
+When signal IUAX-I goes low, signal IUCX-I (1B8) is held low.
+Interrupt conditions are therefore held static during the time that signal IUAX-I is low.
 Flip-flop IURM is cleared when all interrupts received by the PIM have been acknowledged by the central processor.